avi-kasliwal/KreeptoZombiez/README.md

 - In Solidity, your users have to pay every time they execute a function on your DApp using a currency called gas.
 Users buy gas with Ether (the currency on Ethereum), so your users have to spend ETH in order to execute functions on your DApp.

 - Solidity reserves 256 bits of storage regardless of the uint size.
 For example, using uint8 instead of uint (uint256) won't save you any gas.

   - But there's an exception to this: inside structs.
   - cluster identical data types together (i.e. put them next to each other in the struct) so that Solidity can minimize the required storage space.
 For example, a struct with fields uint c; uint32 a; uint32 b; will cost less gas than a struct with fields uint32 a; uint c; uint32 b; because the uint32 fields are clustered together.

+- The keyword `now` [*`now` is now depreciated, need to use block.timestamp*] will return the current unix timestamp of the latest block (the number of seconds that have passed since January 1st 1970).
+  - Unix time is traditionally stored in a 32-bit number.
+This will lead to the "Year 2038" problem, when 32-bit unix timestamps will overflow and break a lot of legacy systems